elgalu/docker-selenium/README.md

 If you don't require a real browser [PhantomJS](https://github.com/ariya/phantomjs) might be enough for you.
 [Electron](https://wallabyjs.com/docs/integration/electron.html) allows to use the latest Chromium/V8 which might be equivalent to running in Chrome however still requires a display so [xvfb][xvfb-electron] is needed.
 You can also use a paid service like [Sauce Labs][sauce] or [BrowserStack][], note they offer free open source accounts and straightforward [integration with Travis CI](https://docs.travis-ci.com/user/sauce-connect/).
 You can also configure [xvfb](https://docs.travis-ci.com/user/gui-and-headless-browsers/#Using-xvfb-to-Run-Tests-That-Require-a-GUI) yourself but it involves some manual steps and doesn't include video recording, nor does PhantomJS nor Electron.
-A [new chromium headless project](https://github.com/electron/electron/issues/228#issuecomment-223797342) looks very promising so might we worth to take a look though as of now leaves video recording out of scope there and Firefox of course.
+A [new chromium headless project](https://github.com/electron/electron/issues/228#issuecomment-223797342) looks very promising so might we worth to take a look though as of now leaves video recording out of scope there and Firefox also out of scope.

 ### Usage